| DBAmon |

 If it is found that any DBs have options set which are known to cause performance

-problems (now just AUTOCLOSE and AUTOSHRINK), the a new
+problems (now just AUTOCLOSE and AUTOSHRINK), then a new

 DBA855 event will occur.